prashantp91/microservice-example/README.md

 4. Eureka server -> http://localhost:8761/
 5. Config server -> http://localhost:8888/user-service/dev or http://localhost:8888/arithmatic-operations-service/dev
 6. To test Feign service
-   Open 2 command prompts and below command on each
+   Open 2 command prompts and run below command on each

    ```
    cd arithmatic-operations-service
    mvn package
    java -jar target\arithmatic-operations-service-0.0.1-SNAPSHOT.jar --server.port=8083
-   Note - use unique port number for each cmd/instanc
+   Note - use unique port number for each cmd/instance
    ```
    Then hit the url from postman using below details <br />
    ```